-To get an idea of ISLa constraints, consider Listing 1, referring to the grammar in Figure 1.
-The constraint expresses that for all XML trees composed of an opening tag with $\langle id \rangle$ opid and a closing tag with $\langle id \rangle$ clid, both $\langle id \rangle$ s have to be equal, as expressed by the SMT formula "(= opid clid)".
-This is typical for an ISLa constraint: It first identifies individual elements in the derivation tree, and then poses constraints over these elements.
-During fuzzing, ISLa would then produce matching pairs of opening and closing $\langle id \rangle$ s.
+To get an idea of ISLa constraints, consider Listing 1, referring to the grammar in Fig. 1.
+The constraint expresses that the $\langle id \rangle$ s of opening and closing tags-in all XML trees that are not selfclosing-are equal.
+Programmers write such constraints in the simplified layer of the ISLa language.
+Our solver translates it to the "Core-ISLa" constraint in Listing 2.
+The Core-ISLa version explicitly quantifies over all $\langle xml-tree \rangle$ elements, binds its constituents to variables using pattern matching and expresses the equality using the SMT-LIB formula [1] "(= opid clid)."
+This is typical for an ISLa constraint: It first identifies derivation tree elements, and then poses constraints over these elements.
+During fuzzing, ISLa then would produce matching pairs of opening and closing $\langle id \rangle$ s.

 The resulting valid inputs can be used as seed inputs for mutational fuzzers like AFL.
-ISLa's constraint checker can be integrated into the fitness function of evolutionary fuzzers, guiding their mutations toward semantically valid inputs; ISLa's checker can quickly reject invalid inputs without having to run actual tests.
+The ISLa solver can be integrated into the fitness function of evolutionary fuzzers, guiding their mutations toward semantically valid inputs; the solver can quickly reject invalid inputs without having to run actual tests.

-While a grammar for ISLa can be extracted from inputs [17] and programs [9], where would ISLa constraints come from?
+Yet, where would ISLa constraints come from?
 Testers can write ISLa constraints manually, thus ensuring input validity, and add additional constraints to further control the inputs generated.
 However, they can also mine constraints from existing inputs.
 To this end, our ISLearn tool uses a catalog of common constraint patterns, instantiates these over all inputs and input elements, and retains those constraint candidates that hold for all inputs.
-The catalogue holds patterns to identify matching elements, length relations, arithmetic relations, checksums, and more.
-ISLearn is similar in spirit to the Daikon function-level invariant detector [6].
-On top, ISLearn can automatically verify and refine constraint candidates by having the program under test check whether derived concrete inputs are valid.
-ISLearn can thus infer precise XML constraints from existing XML inputs, including the one in Listing 1.
+The catalog holds patterns to identify matching elements, length relations, arithmetic relations, checksums, and more.
+ISLearn is similar in spirit to the Daikon function-level invariant detector [7].
+On top, ISLearn can verify and refine constraint candidates by having the program under test check whether derived concrete inputs are valid.